rust-stuco/lectures/week2/slides.md

 * The second homework consists entirely of 10 small puzzles
   * Refer to the `README.md` for further instructions
   * Always follow the compiler's advice!
-* We **_HIGHLY_** recommend reading the Rust Book chapter on [Ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)
+* We **_HIGHLY_** recommend reading the Rust Book chapter on [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)
-  * Ownership is a very tricky concept that affects almost every aspect of Rust, so understating it is key to writing more complex Rust code
+  * Ownership is a very tricky concept that affects almost every aspect of Rust, so understanding it is key to writing more complex Rust code
 * Try your best to understand Ownership _before_ attempting the homework